How compliant is Symantec DLP Syslog messaging to RFC 3164?

 So, we are looking at two areas: protocol and message

 The message itself is a simple text message.

 The protocol contains additional constraints as outlined below

-We do conform to RFC3164, but you have to keep in mind that this is very limited and that for the very reason that it is not fully configurable as the response rule we have the enhancement PM-1278 open to conform fully with it.
+We do conform to RFC3164, but you have to keep in mind that this is very limited and that for the very reason that it is not fully configurable as the response rule.

 In regards to the message, we do not allow the facility to be configured.
 For all Syslog messages we log to the user level facility (numerical value 1)

 The Facilities and Severities of the messages are numerically coded

 with decimal values.
 Some of the operating system daemons and